Connecticut Forgery Lawyer

 Are Greenwich, Darien, Stamford and New Canaan Fake ID Forgery Arrests Really a Felony?

 Yes.
 The best Stamford and Norwalk criminal lawyers recognize that possession or use of a Fake ID—usually a fake Connecticut or other state driver’s license—is a violation of 53a-139 Forgery in the Second Degree.
 Even just possessing a Fake ID in Connecticut can lead to a felony arrest.
 Many underage drinkers believe that if you do not show the police your Fake ID then you have not committed a crime; however, during a routine traffic stop, we have often seen police look through wallets and purses of teenagers.
 During these searches, the legality of which is sometimes questionable, police have found Fake IDs and other contraband (such as marijuana and drug paraphernalia), which ultimately escalates a routine traffic stop for a Stamford moving violation to a Stamford Felony arrest for 53a-139 Forgery in the Second Degree.
-Therefore if you have been arrested in Stamford, New Canaan, Darien or Greenwich for Possession of a Fake ID and 53a-139 Forgery in the Second Degree, then you should call a Stamford Forgery lawyer as soon as possible to understand how you can get your felony 53a-139 Second Degree charge dismissed.
+Therefore if you have been arrested for Possession of a Fake ID and 53a-139 Forgery in the Second Degree, then you should call a Stamford Forgery lawyer as soon as possible to understand how you can get your felony 53a-139 Second Degree charge dismissed.

 Getting Arrested for Forging Drug Prescriptions under 53a-139